chinmayaNK22/MGF-file-splitter/README.md

 # MGF-file-splitter
-Extracts raw file specific spectra from an unassigned spectra file (.mgf) from Proteome Discoverer and generate new .mgf files specific to raw files
+Extracts raw file specific spectra from an unassigned spectra file (.mgf) from Proteome Discoverer and generate new .mgf files with scans specific to raw files

 ```
 positional arguments: